withstudiocms/roadmap/proposals/001-dashboard-redesign.md

 **Feedback on design & functionality would be greatly appreciated! 😊**

+> [!NOTE]
-*Note: This UI change has been discussed on the [Astrolicious Discord Server](https://chat.astrolicious.dev/) in the `#studiocms` channel for a few days now.
-Refer to that for suggestions that have already been made.*
+> This UI change has been discussed on the [Astrolicious Discord Server](https://chat.astrolicious.dev/) in the `#studiocms` channel for a few days now.
+Refer to that for suggestions that have already been made.

 ## Amendments